TheBitcoinBackup/Self-Inheritance-Protocol/README.md

 ## 4. Keys Generation

-Need help with this step?
+Need expert guidance for this security-critical step?
 [Book a consultation](https://thebitcoinbackup.com/services)

 ### Video Guides
 Watch the detailed video guides for this section: